 "it will someday happen that people who kill you will think they are doing something good for God."

-They will do these things because they have not known the Father nor me when their hour comes
+They will do these things because they have not known the Father nor me when their hour comes in the beginning

 They will kill some believers because they do not know God the Father or Jesus.